lmagniez/https-forge.univ-artois.fr-loick_magniez-myDockerForPhalconApache/readMe.md

 # 2. How to configure

 ## 2.1 Insert database script

-...
+Script are added automatically to the database.
+When executing docker-compose, the db component will execute the script in the docker/maria_db/db_init/1_ddl.sql file.

 ## 2.2 Insert phalcon app
 In phalcon-app folder, insert your phalcon app folder.

-## 2.3 Change website name
-In order to change the domain name, you must change the */docker/phalcon/phaphalcon.com.config* filename and every occurrence of the domain name in the file.
+A sample project is already included in the project